Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Background

-\textbf{Groups.} A Lie group provides a natural way to describe continuous symmetry.
-It forms a continuous manifold of which the underlying elements are equipped with a group structure.
+A Lie group provides a natural way to describe continuous symmetry, as it forms a continuous manifold of which underlying elements are equipped with a group structure.
 Lie groups do not necessarily form a vector space.
 However, to every Lie group $G$ we can associate an underlying vector space called the Lie algebra $\mathfrak{g}$.
 The Lie algebra corresponds to the tangent space of the group at the identity, has the same dimensionality as the group, and captures the local structure of the group.
-Because the Lie algebra is a vector space, elements $\va \in \mathfrak{g}$ can be expanded in a basis $\boldsymbol{a} {=} \sum_{i=1}^{\dim(G)} \alpha_i A_i$ with coefficients $\boldsymbol{\alpha} \in \R^{\dim(G)}$.
+Because the Lie algebra is a vector space, elements $\va \in \mathfrak{g}$ can be expanded in a basis in the Lie algebra $\boldsymbol{a} {=} \sum_{i=1}^{\dim(G)} \alpha_i A_i$ with coefficients $\boldsymbol{\alpha} \in \R^{\dim(G)}$.
 The exponential map $\exp : \mathfrak{g} \to G$ maps elements from the Lie algebra to the Lie group.
-We can also define a logarithm map $\log : G \to \mathfrak{g}$ that maps elements in the Lie group to the Lie algebra.
+We can also define a logarithm $\log : G \to \mathfrak{g}$ map from the Lie group to the Lie algebra.
 Such a choice always exists, but is not necessarily smooth or unique.